1899 British Lions tour to Australia: New South Wales, 1st match

-Metropolitan, 1st Match
+Metropolitan, 1st match

 First Test

 The first Test played by Australia was played at the Sydney Cricket Ground under excellent weather conditions.
 The temperature on the day of the game reached 60 °F, and there was almost no breeze.
 There was a great deal of interest in the match, with the Sydney Morning Herald and Brisbane Courier both reporting 30,000 in attendance, and the United Press Association reporting 27,000 in attendance.
 The attendance was officially recorded as 28,000.
 Tickets for the game were one shilling for general admission, and two shillings for grand stand seats, while children were admitted at half price.
 In all the game grossed £1200.
-A full program of events had been scheduled with a preliminary rugby match played by local teams, Wallaroo, and Randwick at 1:45pm, as well as heats of a one-mile bicycle race by the League of Wheelmen.
+A full program of events had been scheduled with a preliminary rugby match played by local teams, Wallaroo, and Randwick at 1:45pm, as well as heats of a one-mile bicycle race by the "League of Wheelmen".
 The final of the bicycle race was scheduled during the half-time break.
 Special trams had been arranged for the event, with the Tramway Service reporting that every available tram had been used for the extra traffic on the day; fully 131 carloads were conveyed to the match.

 It had been noted in the lead up to the Test that the British team was out of condition.
-The writer Player in the Brisbane Courier, believed that the first Test was Australia's only chance to beat the British team, as he felt that with the British team's condition improving during the tour, they would be impossible to beat.
+The writer "Player" in the Brisbane Courier believed that the first Test was Australia's only chance to beat the British team, as he felt that with the British team's condition improving during the tour, they would be impossible to beat.
 The British team had been dealing with some illness and injury, necessitating the fielding of a team in the Test that was not their first choice, but in the end identical to the team that played New South Wales the previous weekend.
 Elliot Nicholson, Alec Timms, and Charles Thompson were all listed as playing, but last minute changes were made.
 While at a swimming bath, Nicholson injured his foot on a protruding nail, and was unable to play.
 Bucher played in his place.
 Timms did not recover from an injury received in the match at Goulburn in time to make the field.
-Adamson, was moved from the halves to the three-quarters to fill his place, and in turn Cookson filled the opening in the halves left by Adamson.
+Adamson was moved from the halves to the three-quarters to fill his place, and in turn Cookson filled the opening in the halves left by Adamson.
 Martelli, who had injured his thumb in the match against Goulburn, and had taken the field against New South Wales, but had to retire due to injury, recovered in time to play in place of Thompson.
-It had been feared on the evening before the match, that Gwyn Nicholls had caught influenza and would be incapacitated, but instead was a severe cold.
+It had been feared on the evening before the match, that Gwyn Nicholls had caught influenza and would be incapacitated, but instead he had a severe cold.
 Rev. Mullineux also took to the field with a cold.
 The British played field of four players, at three-quarters, and two half-backs, that contrasted with the Australian field of only one half-back, two at five-eighth, and three at three-quarters.